KIRANKUMAR7296/JavaScript/README.md

 ### What are Generator Functions ?

-- A Special Class of Functions
+- A special `class` of functions.
-- They can be stopped `Midway` and then continue from where it had stopped.
+- They can be stopped `midway` and then continue from where it had stopped.